-SUMMARY HISTORICAL AND PRO FORMA FINANCIAL AND OPERATING DATA
+SELECTED HISTORICAL AND PRO FORMA FINANCIAL AND OPERATING DATA

 The following table sets forth for the periods and at the dates indicated, selected historical and pro forma financial and operating data for the Company.
-The selected historical financial data (except for EBITDA of unconsolidated affiliates) have been derived from the Company's audited financial statements for the periods indicated.
-The selected historical income statement data for each of the three years in the period ended December 31, 1997 and the selected balance sheet data for each of the two years in the period ended December 31, 1997 should be read in conjunction with the audited financial statements for such periods included elsewhere in this Prospectus.
-EBITDA of unconsolidated affiliates has been derived from the audited financial statements of such entities for the periods indicated.
+The selected historical income statement data for each of the three years in the period ended December 31, 1997 and the selected balance sheet data for each of the two years in the period ended December 31, 1997 are derived from the Company's audited financial statements included elsewhere in this Prospectus and should be read in conjunction therewith.
 The selected historical data for the three-month periods ending March 31, 1997 and 1998 are derived from the Company's unaudited financial statements included elsewhere in this Prospectus and should be read in conjunction therewith.
 In the Company's opinion, each of the unaudited financial statements include all adjustments, consisting of normal recurring adjustments, necessary for a fair statement of the results of the unaudited periods.
 The selected pro forma financial and operating data of the Company are derived from the unaudited pro forma consolidated financial statements included elsewhere in this Prospectus and should be read in conjunction therewith.
 See also "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The dollar amounts in the table below, except per Unit data, are in thousands.